 While time spent in each activity can differ on a week to week basis, the basic breakdown of time spent in each activity is as follows (chart based on 40 hour week):

-Neuropsychological/Psychological Assessment Experience: All interns will participate in 6 months of assessment experience during the internship.
+Neuropsychological/Neurodevelopmental/Psychological Assessment Experience: All interns will participate in 6 months of assessment experience during the internship.
 Depending on interest and rotations selected, interns can participate in an additional 6 months of neurodevelopmental assessment and/or neuropsychological assessment.
-Within the 6 months of neurodevelopmental assessment, interns will complete 40-60 neurodevelopmental evaluations within a multidisciplinary high risk infant follow-up clinic with a broad age range of infants and toddlers.
+Within the 6 months of neurodevelopmental assessment, interns will complete neurodevelopmental evaluations with a broad age range of infants,toddlers, and preschoolers presenting with various medical conditions (e.g., epilepsy, cancer, metabolic and genetic disorders, and cardiac conditions).
 Within the 6 months of additional neuropsychological assessment, interns will complete 1-2 neuropsychological evaluations per month (please see below for a further description).
 All interns participating in the assessment experience will complete 4-5 assessments during the 6 month rotation.
 The assessment clinic receives a wide variety of referrals ranging from ADHD evaluations to complex neuropsychological assessments to diagnostic questions regarding learning to developmental assessments and screenings.
 The general approach adopted in the clinic is one of hypothesis testing and testing to the referral questions.
 At the end of the training year, all interns will have proficiency with a variety of assessment instruments, referral questions, ability to provide difficult feedback to children and families, and the ability to recognize when to seek consultation.
 In many cases, you will also work with the child’s rehabilitation therapists, community agencies, and/or school in order to assist them in appropriate educational planning and may attend IEP meetings.
+(Supervsiors: Amy Maser, Ph.D. and Marni Nagel, Ph.D.)

 Specialty rotations are designed to be an in-depth experience within a specific area.
 By focusing on a single medical service for six months, interns have the opportunity to become an integral part of the medical team.
 Interns will play a central and vital role in providing psychosocial interventions and consulting with the medical team.
 Rotations may vary each year, but at least 4 of the following rotations will be offered each year.